heroballa-blip/Password-Generator-Checker/README.md

 - Implement a web version of this project
 - Connect CLI - GUI - WEB to a encrypted Postgresql database
 - Implement a Master Password with 2FA system to enhance database protection
-- Update crypto_utils file to use Argon2, and replace existing Hashing algorithm
+- Update crypto_utils file to use Argon2 (modern standard), and replace outdated Hashing algorithm (SHA-256)

 ---